 BUT.

 We also want to be able to build bigger and better events and ongoing community programs in the future.
-We are going to be building directories of writing groups, hosting presentations and workshops, and We will continue to reach out and partner with libraries and community centers, but definitely stay tuned for announcements about fundraising efforts and how we need to structure future events.
+We are going to be building directories of writing groups, hosting presentations and workshops, and we will continue to reach out and partner with libraries and community centers, but definitely stay tuned for announcements about fundraising efforts and how we need to structure future events.

 The Tenth Annual Roanoke Writers Conference was, without question, the most successful and productive event we have ever had, but I think we can do even better next time – and I think we can do it in more places around North Texas.